AkchurinDA/Fortuna.jl/README.md

 ```

 # License
-STRELA package is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+SRel package is distributed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 More information can be found in the `LICENSE` file.

 # Help and Support
 For assistance with the package, please raise an issue on the Github Issues page.
 Please use the appropriate labels to indicate the specific functionality you are inquiring about.